RomainCyr/zbxdyn/LACP/README.md

 # PREREQUISITE

-The following module are needed:
+The following modules are needed:
 * Zabbix::Tiny
 * YAML::XS